Thursday, February 5, 2026

 Increased churn

-Negative reviews and reputation drag
+Negative reviews and reputation damage

 Higher escalation fees and compensation